konsou/storj-node-setup/README.md

 ## A script to help setting up your Storj node on Linux / Docker

+## NOTE!
+I HAVEN'T TESTED YET AFTER ADDING THE NEW SETUP='true' DOCKER COMMAND!

+## NOTE!
+CURRENTLY ONLY WORKS ON UBUNTU!

 ## Features
 * can generate an identity for you (optional)
 * can authorize your pregenerated identity (optional)